microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-04.md

 ## Pre-requisites

-* Azure Form Recognizer resource for extracting text from raw unstructured data
+- Azure Form Recognizer resource for extracting text from raw unstructured data
-* Azure Cognitive Search resource for indexing and retrieving relevant information
+- Azure Cognitive Search resource for indexing and retrieving relevant information
-* Azure OpenAI service for Generative AI Models and Embedding Models
+- Azure OpenAI service for Generative AI Models and Embedding Models
-* Add required credentials of above resources in .env file
+- Add required credentials of above resources in `.env` file
-* Install the required libraries in the `requirements.txt` file via ```pip install -r requirements.txt ```
+- Install the required libraries in the `requirements.txt` file via ```pip install -r requirements.txt ``` if you have not already

 ## Introduction